-Seed priming involves taking seed through the early stages of the germination process by exposing the seeds to various abiotic conditions.
-Priming brings all of the seed to an equal point of germination which enables fast and uniform emergence when planted.
+Seed priming involves taking seed through the early stages of the germination process by exposing the seed to various abiotic conditions.
+Priming brings all of the seeds to an equal point of germination, enabling fast and uniform emergence when planted.

 - Faster speed of emergence

 - Improved uniformity

 - Earlier canopy development